-The new Inheritance Law Regulation simplifies inheritance within the EU by introducing uniform rules for cross-border inheritance law.
-This regulation applies to all EU countries except for Denmark, Ireland and the United Kingdom.
+The Inheritance Law Regulation simplifies inheritance within the EU by introducing uniform rules for cross-border inheritance law.
+This regulation applies to all EU countries except for Denmark and Ireland.

 Under this regulation, from 17 August 2015 onward, the law that will apply to any inheritance for which no will is made is the law of the country in which the deceased had his or her habitual residence at the time of their death.

 This means that if you are, say, a Spanish person living in the Netherlands, and you die after 17 August 2015 without making a will, then Dutch law could apply to your estate.